mathiasvr/betaflight-deciphered/README.md

 - Default: `AUTO`
 - Allowed: `AUTO`, `NONE`, `ADXL345`, `MPU6050`, `MMA8452`, `BMA280`, `LSM303DLHC`, `MPU6000`, `MPU6500`, `MPU9250`, `ICM20601`, `ICM20602`, `ICM20608G`, `ICM20649`, `ICM20689`, `BMI160`, `FAKE`

+This is used to suggest which accelerometer driver should load, or to force no accelerometer in case gyro-only flight is needed.
+Default `AUTO` will attempt to auto-detect among enabled drivers.
+Otherwise, to force a particular device, set appropriately, or select `NONE` to disable accelerometer alltogether - resulting in gyro-only operation.

 ## `acc_lpf_hz`
 - Default: `10`
 - Allowed: `0` - `400`